Jodenee/Voyager/docs/API-Reference/Webhook.md

 The webhook's base url.

 ???+ danger
     Never share this with **anyone**!
-If this value is made public it gives everyone with access to the value full access to your webhook.
-Then you are at their mercy.
-If you think someone has your webhook's url the best course of action is to delete it and create a new one.
+If this string is made public it gives everyone full access to your webhook.
+If you think someone has your webhook's url the best course of action is to delete the webhook and create a new one.

 <br />